SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

     }

 in JSON.
 When the event is CREATED or DESTROYED, the chunk does not involve data.
-Otherwise, when the event is DATA, the chunk involve data.
+Otherwise, when the event is DATA, the chunk involves data.
 The header of DATA event is denoted as follows.

     ip1=192.168.24.54,ip2=216.58.221.196,port1=59547,port2=80,hop=0,l3=ipv4,l4=tcp,event=DATA,from=2,match=down,len=494,time=1449325525.8356969\n